-D9A.7 In respect of each Authority-Led Modification Report referred to the Change Board, the Change Board shall vote whether to approve the Authority-Led Variation.
+In respect of each Authority-Led Modification Report referred to the Change Board, the Change Board shall vote whether to approve the Authority-Led Variation.

-D9A.8 Each vote as referred to in Section D9A.7 shall take the form of a vote in accordance with Sections D8.15 to D8.17 (The Change Board Vote).
-The Authority’s Significant Code Review conclusions document and/or the Authority’s proposal submitted in accordance with Section D9A.4 shall not fetter the procedures or voting rights referred to in Section D8 (Change Board and Change Board Decision).
+Each vote as referred to in Section D11.10 shall take the form of a vote in accordance with Sections D7.14 to D7.17 (The Change Board Vote).
+The Authority’s Significant Code Review conclusions document and/or the Authority’s proposal submitted in accordance with Section D11.7 shall not fetter the procedures or voting rights referred to in Section D7 (Change Board and Change Board Vote).

-D9A.9 Following the vote of the Change Board in respect of the Authority-Led Variation, the Code Administrator shall populate the Modification Register to include the outcome of the vote and the reasons given by the Change Board Members pursuant to Section D8.17 (The Change Board Vote).
+Following the vote of the Change Board in respect of the Authority-Led Variation, the Code Administrator shall communicate the outcome of the Change Board vote to the Authority, the Change Sub-Committee and the Panel, and shall send copies of the following to the Authority:

-D9A.10 The Code Administrator shall communicate the outcome of the Change Board vote to the Authority and the Panel, and shall send copies of the following to the Authority:
+the Authority-Led Modification Report;

-the Authority-Led Modification Report; and
+the consultation and the responses received in respect of the same; and

-the outcome of the Change Board vote, including the reasons given by the Change Board Members pursuant to Section D8.17 (The Change Board Vote).
+the outcome of the Change Board vote, including the reasons given by the Change Board Members pursuant to Section D7.17 (The Change Board Vote).